Application for employment

 An application for employment or job application is a standard business document that is prepared with questions deemed relevant by employers.
 It is used to determine the best candidate to fill a specific role within the company.
-Most companies provide such forms to anyone upon request, at which point it becomes the responsibility of the applicant to complete the form and return it to the employer for consideration.
-The completed and returned document notifies the company of the applicant's availability and desire to be employed as well as their qualifications and background so that a determination can be made as to the candidate's suitability to the position.
+Most companies provide such forms to anyone upon request, at which point the applicant is responsible for completing the form and returning it to the employer for consideration.
+The completed and returned document notifies the company of the applicant's availability and willingness to be employed, as well as their qualifications and background, so that a determination can be made regarding the candidate's suitability for the position.